act-rules/act-rules.github.io/_rules/menuitem-non-empty-name-m6b1q3.md

 ## Accessibility Support

+In some assistive technologies, the `menuitem` role will only be announced in browsing mode.
+When they receive focus this role is not announced.
+Additionally, the `title` attribute is not in all circumstance a reliable way to provide an accessible name.
+Use `aria-label` instead.

 Implementation of [Presentational Roles Conflict Resolution][] varies from one browser or assistive technology to another.
 Depending on this, some elements can have a [semantic role][] of `button` and fail this rule with some technology but users of other technologies would not experience any accessibility issue.

 ## Background